tfrink/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 - The second type of group that you will create is a dynamic distribution list.
 This group will contain the members of Adatum's new Dynamics CRM project team.
 Holly Dickson will be the group owner, and Nestor Wilke will be assigned as a group member.

-1. Your browser should still be open to the **Exchange admin center** from the prior task, and it should still be displaying **recipients** from the left-hand navigation pane.
-In the prior task, you worked with user accounts using the **mailboxes** tab.
-In this task, you will be creating groups, so select the **groups** tab at the top of the **recipients** page.  <br/>
+1. Your browser should still be open to the **Exchange admin center** from the prior task, and it should still be displaying the expanded **Recipients** group in the left-hand navigation pane.
+In the prior task, you worked with user accounts using the **Mailboxes** option under the Recipients group.
+In this task, you will be creating groups, so select the **Groups** option in the **Recipients** group.  <br/>

 	**Note:** You should already see the **Inside Sales** group that you created in Lab 2.
 This is a Microsoft 365 group whose email address is associated with the custom, on-premises domain (@xxxUPNxxx.xxxCustomDomainxxx.xxx).
 In the following steps, you will create a Distribution list group and a Microsoft 365 group whose email addresses will be in Microsoft 365 (@xxxxxZZZZZZ.onmicrosoft.com).